mittenhaze/sodum/README.md

 ## Features.

-It echos the characters you type and quits on `Ctrl + D`.
+It echoes the characters you type and quits on `Ctrl + D`.

 ## How to install?